flairysky/secretsobservatory/posts/poem_third_act.md

     example of what is not an association
   </figcaption>
 </figure>
-This is very important, and we will very soon see why.
+This is very important, and we will very soon see why.<br>

-But if we have a set, say $S$, and a set $A$, which is a subset of $S$, i.e., symbolically $A \subset S$, and an association $f$ on $S$, but we would like to construct an association only from $A$, then we can do so and call it a "restriction of $f$," denoted by $f|_{A}$.
+Next, if we have a set, say $S$, and a set $A$, which is a subset of $S$, i.e., symbolically $A \subset S$, and an association $f$ on $S$, but we would like to construct an association only from $A$, then we can do so and call it a "restriction of $f$," denoted by $f|_{A}$.
-Thus, symbolically we started with $f:S \to S'$ and we constructed $f|_{A}:A \to S'$.
+Thus, symbolically we started with $f:S \to S'$ and we constructed $f|_{A}:A \to S'$ from $f$.
-Further, instead of saying all the time the first set or original set and another set, we call the first set the "<strong>domain</strong>" of an association and the second set the "<strong>co-domain</strong>" (or "<strong>target set</strong>") of an association, and we also see that not every element in the co-domain has to be assigned to some element in the domain, and so we call the collection of all the elements in the co-domain which are assigned to some element in the domain the "<strong>image</strong>" of an association (symbolically $\operatorname{Im}(f)$, if we call our association $f$).
+Further, instead of saying all the time the first set or original set and another set, we call the first set the "<strong>domain</strong>" of an association and the second set the "<strong>co-domain</strong>" (or "<strong>target set</strong>") of an association, and we also see that not every element in the co-domain has to be assigned to some element in the domain, and so we call the collection of all the elements in the co-domain which are assigned to some element in the domain the "<strong>image</strong>" of an association (symbolically $\operatorname{Im}(f)$, if we call our association $f$).<br>
 Hence, we immediately see (take domain and co-domain such that the co-domain contains more elements than the domain) that it is not always true that a co-domain is equal to the image!
-This fact will be important later below (look up surjection and also what can happen if we take domain and co-domain to be the same set and the association is injective).
+This fact will be important later below (look up surjection and also what can happen if we take domain and co-domain to be the same set and the association is injective[#1]).
 <figure>
   <img src="assets/imagespoem/association.png" alt="image vs co-domain" class="w-full h-64 object-cover rounded-lg shadow-md">
   <figcaption class="text-center text-sm text-gray-600 dark:text-gray-400 mt-2 italic">
     image vs co-domain
   </figcaption>
 </figure>

-Further, it is very important to always recognize the following three associations:
+Further, it is very important to always recognize the following three types of associations:<br>

 - **injective**: 1-to-1 (to every element in the domain, we assign a distinct element of the co-domain)
 - **surjective**: onto (given an element in the co-domain, there is an element in the domain to which we assigned the element)
 - **bijective**: 1-to-1 correspondence (if and only if both injective and surjective)

+Remark: thus we see that the only difference between being injective and bijective is the word _correspondence_.<br>
+Why?
+Because, in the case of bijection each element of the co-domain corresponds to an element in the domain and vise-versa.<br>

+Remark: We immediatelly see that each injective map is bijective when considerer its image instead of the whole target space :)

 <figure>